Richard Ashworth (headmaster): Death and funeral

+In December 1928, accompanied by his wife, Ashworth travelled to Porthcawl, Wales, for the Christmas holidays.
+He departed London on Thursday, 20 December, but contracted a chill during the train journey.
+Already in a "generally run down condition" due to professional overwork, his health deteriorated rapidly upon arrival.
+He died of pneumonia on Christmas Day.

+The funeral took place on Monday, 31 December 1928.
+The service began at All Saints' Church, Edmonton, which was described as crowded, with pupils of the Latymer School occupying the north and south aisles.
+Interment followed at Edmonton Cemetery.
+Contemporary reports noted that despite a "bitterly cold wind," a representative gathering of several hundred people stood at the graveside.

+The chief mourners were led by his widow, Caroline, his sister Lilian, and extended family members.
+The public attendance included significant figures from local government and education, including the Members of Parliament for Edmonton (Frank Broad) and North Tottenham (Robert Morrison), alongside County Councillor Darlington (Chairman of the Middlesex Higher Education Committee) and Sir Benjamin Gott.
+The school staff were represented by Senior English Master Arthur Gibbs and Senior Mistress Dorothy Abbott; the Senior Assistant Master, James North, was unable to attend.

+In the weeks following his death, tributes were paid from local pulpits and in the press, with the school described as being "in mourning."
+A memorial service was held in the newly opened Great Hall upon the pupils' return from the Christmas holidays.
+During the service, the Rev. R. C. Evill, Chairman of the Governors, said that Ashworth had "[given] his life for the School," having worn himself out in its service.

 Legacy

 The gravestone of Richard Ashworth, Edmonton Cemetery.

 Ashworth's tenure had a significant impact on The Latymer School's development and reputation.
-His educational philosophy, which emphasized character development alongside academics, became a core part of the school's culture, sometimes referred to as the "Ashworth tradition" or "Latymer spirit."
+His educational philosophy, which emphasised character development alongside academics, became a core part of the school's culture, sometimes referred to as the "Ashworth tradition" or "Latymer spirit."
 According to school histories and alumni recollections, he was considered a major influence by many former pupils and colleagues.
 Several staff members who worked under him later became headteachers at other schools influenced by his principles.
 During his headship, The Latymer School's public standing improved from a new and relatively unknown institution to a respected secondary school within the local community.

 His legacy is also associated with the successful establishment of co-education at Latymer and his role in the expansion of secondary education in Middlesex.
 Following his death, the school magazine published a tribute with a photograph and the inscription: "to live on in the hearts of those we love is not to die."

 Ashworth is commemorated at The Latymer School through a house named after him and the Ashworth Memorial Library.
-His headship is a central focus of Joseph Acton Morris's book A History of The Latymer School at Edmonton.
-His impact is further detailed in published collections of student memories, including a volume compiled by Andrew Granath.
+His headship is a central focus of Joseph Acton Morris's 1975 book A History of The Latymer School at Edmonton.
+His impact is further detailed in published collections of student memories, including a volume compiled by Andrew Granath in 1995.